OWASP/OdTM/README.md

 Our approach is based on a [base threat model (ontology)](docs/BASEMODEL.md).
-The base model enables creation of various domain-specific threat models and their integration with external sources, like attack/vulnerability/weakness enumerations, also with catalogues of traditional security patterns.
+The base model enables creation of various domain-specific threat models and their integration with external sources, like attack/vulnerability/weakness enumerations, also with catalogues of traditional security (threat) patterns.

 We also have an implementation of the [Academic Cloud Computing Threat Patterns (ACCTP)](docs/ODTMACCTP.md) model as a domain-specific threat model.

 All the models are implemented as OWL (Web Ontology Language) ontologies with Description Logics (DLs) as a mathematical background.

-The framework includes a set of software tools for automation of the threat modelling process.
+The framework includes a [set of software tools](applications/OdTMServer/) for automation of the threat modelling process (in particular, an alternative threat rule engine).
-In particular, we are working on the [OdTM Server](applications/OdTMServer/) as an alternative rule engine for threat modelling tools.

 The applications are built with Java, the [OWL API](https://github.com/owlcs/owlapi)